the4chancup/4cc-aet-compiler/readme.txt

 Tool by Shakes

-Special thanks to Tomato for ideas and some of the engines used by this compiler
+Special thanks to Tomato for ideas and for the python engines used by this compiler

-Last updated: 02/05/2019 (v4.0)
+Last updated: 03/05/2019 (v4.1)